Web3bazaar/mainnet-contracts/README.md

 ### 1.startTrade

-First, the trade must be submitted by the first counterpart (creator).
-Creator provides the trade terms and smart contract addresses of the assets both parties should commit to the trade.
+A trade is started by the Creator who provides the terms (assets' smart contract addresses and counter-party wallet address).
-It proceeeds to  perform validations to confirm if all the parameters of the trade are valid.
-Contract checks if all the assets belong to the wallet addresses provided and if the creator gave the necessary permissions for the Bazaar smart contract to perform this asset exchange.
-The code detects if some issue occurs and throws an error code to the user as describbed in the ERROR LIST at the end of this Readme.
+The smart contract procceeds with its validation an checks if all the assets belong to the wallet addresses provided and if the creator gave the necessary permissions for the smart contract to perform the swap. if an issue is detected the, the trade isn't submitted and the code returns an error as describbed in the ERROR LIST at the end of this Readme.

 #### Method Description